 What are the most appropriate drinks for children?

-Drinking water is a good choice for children throughout the day, and especially after physical activity and in hot weather.
-It hydrates without providing extra energy or risking harm to teeth.
+Water - a good choice throughout the day because it hydrates without providing extra energy (calories/kilojoules) or risking harm to teeth

 - Ensure children have a drink before school i.e. with breakfast, and before and during playtime.